USS Valor (AM-472)

 USS Valor (AM-472/MSO-472) was an in service with the United States Navy from 1954 to 1970.
 She was sold for scrap in 1971.

 History

-Valor was laid down on 28 April 1952 at Manitowoc, Wisconsin by the Burger Boat Company; launched on 13 May 1953; sponsored by Mrs. Walter J. Kohler; towed through the Great Lakes and down the St. Lawrence River to Boston, Massachusetts; and commissioned at Boston on 29 July 1954.
+Valor was laid down on 28 April 1952 at Manitowoc, Wisconsin by the Burger Boat Company; launched on 13 May 1953; sponsored by Mrs. Walter J. Kohler Jr.; towed through the Great Lakes and down the St. Lawrence River to Boston, Massachusetts; and commissioned at Boston on 29 July 1954.

 Following preliminary trials, Valor joined Mine Division (MinDiv) 82, Mine Squadron (MinRon) 8, Mine Force, Atlantic Fleet, on 14 September.
 Immediately thereafter, she steamed to Key West, Florida where she conducted shakedown training through the end of the year.
 In February 1955 she entered the Charleston Naval Shipyard for an extensive overhaul.
 On the 7th of that month, she was redesignated ocean minesweeper USS Valor (MSO-472).

 Atlantic Fleet Mine Force

 Valor completed repairs and modifications in October and rejoined the Mine Force, though on a detached assignment at the Engineering Experimental Station at Annapolis, Maryland as an engineering prototype.
 That phase of testing ended on 23 November, and Valor returned to Charleston, but continued experimental duty until December.
 After that, the minesweeper began normal duty with the Atlantic Fleet Mine Force based at Charleston.
 That service, broken only by a voyage to Halifax, Nova Scotia in April and May 1956, and by a six-month deployment to the Mediterranean from 29 August 1957 to 12 February 1958, lasted until March 1958.

 On 1 March 1958 she began a 10-year association with the Navy Mine Defense Laboratory located at Panama City, Florida.
 On 16 March she departed Charleston and, on the 29th, arrived in her new home port.
 In July 1959, after 15 months of duty at Panama City (punctuated by an overhaul at Charleston during the winter of 1958 and 1959) Valor took her first break from mine countermeasures development work when she was deployed to northern European waters.